Brooklyn–Battery Tunnel: Construction halts and restarts

 Workers from both sides continued working on the tunnel, mining caverns until the tubes from each side connected with each other.
 In July 1947, the eastern tube for future northbound traffic was the first to be holed-through, with workers from each side shaking hands as a small pipe was passed through from one side to another.
 The pipe was then removed, and the openings covered up, to prevent drastic changes in pressure at either end of the tube.
 The tunnels from Manhattan and Brooklyn had connected at a point under Governors Island, with an error of 0.375 in, and work continued until there was enough assurances that the tunnels had equal pressure readings.

 After the tunnel was holed through, the TBTA awarded contracts for the construction of the Governors Island ventilation building.
 Construction on this ventilation building started in January 1949.
 The plans for the Brooklyn–Battery Tunnel also included a seven-story parking garage alongside the Manhattan portal, which broke ground in August 1948.
 The garage was slated to be the first publicly owned parking complex in the city, and so the city government proposed offering lower parking rates compared to privately owned garages.

 The Brooklyn–Battery Tunnel was slated to be connected with several parkways and highways on either side, which were built in tandem with the tunnel.
 On the Brooklyn side, the Brooklyn–Queens Expressway was under construction, providing a connector to the tunnel from the north.
 Although it was substantially complete by December 1948, the expressway could not open until the tunnel was complete.
 On the Manhattan side, the southernmost section of the West Side Elevated Highway, which connected to the Battery and the future tunnel, opened in November 1948.
 An extension of the East River Drive (by now renamed the FDR Drive) to the future Battery Park Underpass and Brooklyn–Battery Tunnel was approved in 1949.
-Eventually, the Brooklyn–Battery Tunnel was also slated to connect to the Verrazano-Narrows Bridge to Staten Island.
+Eventually, the Brooklyn–Battery Tunnel was also slated to connect to the Verrazzano–Narrows Bridge to Staten Island.
 However, the Battery Park Underpass was not expected to be completed until 1952, and the FDR Drive extension would take even longer to be completed.
 Additionally, although a direct ramp from the Brooklyn-bound tunnel to the northbound Brooklyn–Queens Expressway was planned, construction was being delayed due to the difficulty of evicting tenants within the path of the ramp.
-Moreover, the Verrazano-Narrows Bridge could not be financed, let alone started, until the Brooklyn–Battery Tunnel was completed.
+Moreover, the Verrazzano–Narrows Bridge could not be financed, let alone started, until the Brooklyn–Battery Tunnel was completed.